ejc123/music_phone/fw/README.md

 # BushelPhoneFw

-This project is the firmware module for the bushel_phone application
+This project is the firmware module for the music_phone application
 ## Targets

 Currently a custom rpi0 targest is supported: `modem_rpi0`